ReadShortly/ReadShortly/README.md

 - 📋 **Paste your own text** to summarize offline or copied content
 - 🧠 **Smart content detection** – auto-detects main page content or allows manual text selection
 - 📌 **Floating action button (FAB)** on any webpage for quick access
-- 🛡️ **Use your own Gemini API key** for private and secure requests
+- 🛡️ **Default Gemini API key available**, or use your own key if usage limits are reached
 - 🌍 **Translate summaries** into your preferred language
 - 🎨 **Modern UI/UX** with Merriweather Sans and Dark Mode support
 - 🧾 **Customizable summary styles**: concise, detailed, or bullet points
-- ❌ **No data stored** – summaries are processed client-side through Gemini API only
+- ❌ **No data stored on any server** – all processing is local and cached in your browser

 ---